Logsdon Fiction Award

 - Manuscript Header: contestant’s UO ID (no name), title of work, and page number.

-- Manuscript Content: up to 50 pages of work (one short story or portions of a novel), double-spaced type using a standard 12-point font in black ink only on 8-1/2″ x 11″ white paper.
+- Manuscript Content: up to 50 pages of work (one short story or portions of a novel), single-sided, double-spaced type using a standard 12-point font in black ink only on 8-1/2″ x 11″ white paper.

 Manuscripts will not be returned and those that do not meet these guidelines will be disqualified.